What Are Platelets?

 Platelets are made in your bone marrow along with your white and red blood cells.
 Your bone marrow is the spongy center inside your bones.
-Another name for platelets is thrombocytes, and health care providers usually call a clot a thrombus.
-Once platelets are made and circulated into your bloodstream, they live for eight to 10 days.
+Another name for platelets is thrombocytes.
+Healthcare providers usually call a clot a thrombus.
+Once platelets are made and circulated into your bloodstream, they live for 8 to 10 days.

 A normal platelet count is 150,000 to 450,000 platelets per microliter of blood.

 Risk for spontaneous bleeding develops if a platelet count falls below 10,000 to 20,000.
 But when the platelet count is less than 50,000, bleeding is likely to be more serious if an individual is cut or bruised.